SteeltoeOSS/Samples/Discovery/src/Fortune-Teller-Service/README.md

 You must first create an instance of the Service Registry service in a org/space.

 1. cf target -o myorg -s development
-1. cf create-service p-service-registry standard myDiscoveryService
+1. cf create-service p.service-registry standard myDiscoveryService
 1. Wait for the service to become ready! (i.e. cf services)

 ## Publish App & Push to CloudFoundry

 1. cf target -o myorg -s development
 1. cd samples/Discovery/src/Fortune-Teller-Service
-1. dotnet restore --configfile nuget.config
-1. Publish app to a directory selecting the framework and runtime you want to run on. (e.g. `dotnet publish -f netcoreapp3.1 -r linux-x64`)
+1. Publish app to a directory selecting the framework and runtime you want to run on. (e.g. `dotnet publish -r linux-x64 --self-contained` or `dotnet publish -r win-x64 --self-contained`)
-1. Push the app using the appropriate manifest. (e.g. `cf push -f manifest.yml -p bin/Debug/netcoreapp3.1/linux-x64/publish` or `cf push -f manifest-windows.yml -p bin/Debug/netcoreapp3.1/win10-x64/publish`)
+1. Push the app using the appropriate manifest. (e.g. `cf push -f manifest.yml -p bin/Debug/net6.0/linux-x64/publish` or `cf push -f manifest-windows.yml -p bin/Debug/net6.0/win-x64/publish`)

 > Note: If you are using self-signed certificates it is possible that you might run into SSL certificate validation issues when pushing this app.
 The simplest way to fix this:

 1. Disable certificate validation for the Spring Cloud Discovery Client.
-You can do this by editing `appsettings.json` and add `eureka:client:validate_certificates=false`.
+You can do this by editing `appsettings.json` and add `Eureka:Client:ValidateCertificates=false`.

 ## What to expect - CloudFoundry